AguaClara/UASB/Reports and Manuals/fall2018report_finaldraft.md

 [MAYBE RESOLVED?-AG-Show the units and chemical formulas in appropriate format.
 You may find something useful here: https://confluence.cornell.edu/display/AGUACLARA/Style+Guide+for+Figures%2C+Tables%2C+and+Equations]

-Additionally, [Lattinga et. al. (1993)](https://ac.els-cdn.com/096085249390038D/1-s2.0-096085249390038D-main.pdf?_tid=c83c2cd0-507e-4bba-a527-852fb5b2d0ed&acdnat=1537204715_6f79df9120ffd2cb0883ce08f1828336) [**ZC: Lettinga**]highlights how the process of granulation within the UASB reactor is positively impacted by high upflow velocities within the UASB reactor and low hydraulic retention times.
+Additionally, [Lettinga et. al. (1993)](https://ac.els-cdn.com/096085249390038D/1-s2.0-096085249390038D-main.pdf?_tid=c83c2cd0-507e-4bba-a527-852fb5b2d0ed&acdnat=1537204715_6f79df9120ffd2cb0883ce08f1828336) [**ZC: Lettinga** Addressed IC]highlights how the process of granulation within the UASB reactor is positively impacted by high upflow velocities within the UASB reactor and low hydraulic retention times.
 Both of these studies will be important when designing for UASB efficiency.

 [**CEO:Do these studies contradict each other?
 How will you optimize both in your desgin?**]